Thottumukkam

-Thottumukkam is a village in the district of Kozhikode, Kerala, India, under the administration of Kodiyathur Grama Panchayath on the banks of Thottumukkampuzha, a major tributary of Chaliyar.
-It is bordered by Karassery of Kozhikode district and Urangattiri and Kizhuparamba Grama Panchayaths of Malappuram district.
+Thottumukkam is a border village in the districts of Kozhikode and Malappuram Kerala, India, under the administration of Kodiyathur Gram Panchayat on the banks of Thottumukkampuzha, a major tributary of Chaliyar.
+It is bordered by Karassery of Kozhikode district and Urangattiri and Kizhuparamba gram panchayats of Malappuram district.
 Most of the people in the village are migrated farmers.

-Thottumukkam including Kodiyathur Grama Panchayath is part of Thiruvambady State Assembly Constituency of Wayanad Lok Sabha Constituency.
+Thottumukkam, including Kodiyathur gram panchayat is part of Thiruvambady State Assembly Constituency of Wayanad Lok Sabha Constituency.
 Even though Thottumukkam is part of Kozhikode district, the area belongs to the Areacode (673639) sub-post office, Thottumukkam (0483) BSNL exchange, and Kizhuparamba KSEB section office of Malappuram district.

 Politics

+Rahul Gandhi of INC is the MP of Wayanad Loksabha Constituency.

+Com.
+Linto Joseph of CPIM is the current MLA of Thiruvambady Legislative Assembly Constituency.

 A native of Thottumukkam, Com.
 George M. Thomas is ex.
 Thiruvambady MLA and a CPI(M) Kozhikode DC member.